jsfenfen/covid_hospitals_demographics/README.md

 ### CMS line numbers to column names

-Here are the bed numbers used, the variable names in **bold**.
+Here are the bed numbers used, the variable names appear in **bold**.
 In general, appended \_XXXX means that the variable appears on line XXXX in the original report, except for XX99 lines, which are summation of "other" values accepted for this bed type.

 - **acute_beds\_0700** All Adult/Pediatric Acute Care Beds
 - **icu\_beds\_0800** Intensive Care Beds